unblocked/java-saml/README.md

 #### The HttpRequest
 java-saml-core uses HttpRequest class, a framework-agnostic representation of an HTTP request.

-java-saml depends on javax.servlet:servlet-api, and the classes Auth and ServletUtils use HttpServletRequest and HttpServletResponse objects.
+java-saml depends on jakarta.servlet:servlet-api, and the classes Auth and ServletUtils use HttpServletRequest and HttpServletResponse objects.

-If you want to use anything different than javax.servlet.http, you will need to reimplement Auth and ServletUtils based on that new representation of the HTTP request/responses.
+If you want to use anything different than jakarta.servlet.http, you will need to reimplement Auth and ServletUtils based on that new representation of the HTTP request/responses.

 #### Initiate SSO
 In order to send an AuthNRequest to the IdP: